HuiyingZz/NDDPlus/NDD+.md

 - **Departure**

 BiS Speed.
-Great general defence.
+Great general defence. *Curse Of Corruption* has been consumed.

 - **Phasing Chestplate**